Skip to main content

 Modified Bitumen Roofing

 We'd say a modified bitumen roof is the second generation of commercial flat roofing.
-Built-up or hot tar is the OG of the flat roofing world and we will discuss that in the next section.
-Modified bitumen became popular because unlike the hot tar roof that requires setting up a hot tar kettle mod-bit does not.
-That job alone, heating asphalt onsite, next to your building, to over 500 degrees is a full-time and extremely dangerous job.
+Built-up or hot tar is the OG of the flat roofing world and we'll discuss that in the next section.
+Modified bitumen became popular because unlike the hot tar roof that requires setting up a tar kettle, mod-bit does not.
+That job, heating asphalt onsite next to your building, to over 500 degrees is a full-time and extremely dangerous job.

 The roofing industry has slowly been moving away from hot tar roofing.
 Modified bitumen roofs can be installed with hot tar but the most popular installation methods are without the hot tar.